-- "(d) Every individual who willfully files and signs or otherwise validates under rules or regulations of the Department of Revenue a return which the individual does not believe to be true and correct as to every material particular shall be guilty of perjury and, upon conviction thereof, shall be imprisoned in the penitentiary for not less than one, nor more than five years. - "(e) In the event a husband and wife file a joint return, the husband and wife shall be jointly and severally liable for the income tax shown on the return or as may be determined by the Department of Revenue to be due by them to the State of Alabama.
-Notwithstanding the foregoing, a husband or wife shall be relieved of certain liabilities to the same extent and in the same manner as allowed by the Internal Revenue Code for federal income tax purposes, including 26 U.S.C. §§ 6015(b), 6015(c), and 6015(f), as amended from time to time." - Section 5.
-All laws or parts of laws which conflict with this act are repealed; and Section 40-2A-9, Code of Alabama 1975, is specifically repealed. - 23 Section 6.
+1 "(d) Every individual who willfully files and signs 2 or otherwise validates under rules or regulations of the Department of Revenue a return which the individual does not 3 believe to be true and correct as to every material particular shall be guilty of perjury and, upon conviction thereof, shall 5 6 be imprisoned in the penitentiary for not less than one, nor more than five years.

+"(e) In the event a husband and wife file a joint return, the husband and wife shall be jointly and severally liable for the income tax shown on the return or as may be determined by the Department of Revenue to be due by them to the State of Alabama.
+Notwithstanding the foregoing, a husband or wife shall be relieved of certain liabilities to the same extent and in the same manner as allowed by the Internal Revenue Code for federal income tax purposes, including Title 26 U.S.C. §§ 6015(b), 6015(c), and 6015(f), as amended from time to time."

+Section 5.
+All laws or parts of laws which conflict with this act are repealed; and Section 40-2A-9, Code of Alabama 1975, is specifically repealed.

+Section 6.
 The provisions of this act are severable.
-24 If any part of this act is declared invalid or unconstitutional, that declaration shall not affect the part which remains.
+If any part of this act is declared invalid or unconstitutional, that declaration shall not affect the part which remains.

-3 Section 7.
-It is the intent of the Legislature that the existence, authority, and powers of the Administrative Law 4 5 Division of the Department of Revenue shall remain in full force and effect until the Tax Appeals Commission created 6 herein becomes fully operational on October 1, 2012, and that 7 all appeals filed pursuant to Sections 40-2A-7 and 40-2A-8 9 shall continue to be filed with and handled by the 10 Administrative Law Division until that date.
-To that end, the repeal of Section 40-2A-9, and those portions of other 11 sections of Titles 11 and 40 relating to the powers, 12 13 authority, and duties of the Administrative Law Division and 14 the administrative law judge, and the right of a taxpayer to 15 appeal to the Administrative Law Division, shall not become 16 effective until October 1, 2012.
-Notwithstanding the 17 foregoing, the Tax Appeals Commission shall not have 18 jurisdiction over any appeals regarding taxes levied by or on 19 behalf of a self-administered county or municipality until October 1, 2013.
-The amendments to Section 40-2A-7 (b) (2) f., 20 21 Code of Alabama 1975, relating to amended returns due to 22 federal audit changes, Section 40-2A-7(b)(2)b., Code of 23 Alabama 1975, relating to the six-year statute of limitations 24 for corporate income tax purposes, and Section 40-2A-11, Code 25 of Alabama 1975, relating to civil penalties, by this act

-1 shall only apply to tax periods beginning on or after January 2 1, 2013.
-3 Section 8.
-This act shall become effective upon its 4 passage and approval by the Governor, or its otherwise 5 becoming law.
+Section 7.
+It is the intent of the Legislature that the existence, authority, and powers of the Administrative Law Division of the Department of Revenue shall remain in full

+1 force and effect until the Tax Appeals Commission created 2 herein becomes fully operational on October 1, 2013, and that all appeals filed pursuant to Sections 40-2A-7 and 40-2A-8 3 shall continue to be filed with and handled by the Administrative Law Division until that date.
+To that end, the 5 repeal of Section 40-2A-9, and those portions of other 6 7 sections of Titles 11 and 40 relating to the powers, authority, and duties of the Administrative Law Division and 8 9 the administrative law judge, and the right of a taxpayer to 10 appeal to the Administrative Law Division, shall not become effective until October 1, 2013.
+Notwithstanding the 11 12 foregoing, the Tax Appeals Commission shall not have 13 jurisdiction over any appeals regarding taxes levied by or on 14 behalf of a self-administered county or municipality until 15 October 1, 2014.
+The amendments made by this act to Section 40-2A-7(b)(2)f., Code of Alabama 1975, relating to amended 16 17 returns due to federal audit changes, Section 40-2A-7(b)(2)b., Code of Alabama 1975, relating to the six-year statute of 18 limitations for corporate income tax purposes, and Section 19 20 40-2A-11, Code of Alabama 1975, relating to civil penalties, 21 shall only apply to tax periods beginning on or after January 22 1, 2014.
+23 Section 8.
+This act shall become effective upon its 24 passage and approval by the Governor, or its otherwise becoming law.